Emergent topology in thin films of nodal line semimetals: FST from surface states hybridization

 The fact that the surface state, which decay in an oscillatory fashion, sometimes does not hybridize requires an explanation.
 Although the surface states $|\Psi_{L{\bf k}_{\parallel}}(z)\rangle$ and $|\Psi_{R{\bf k}_{\parallel}}(z)\rangle$ decay exponentially, they retain a finite amplitude (exponential tail) on the opposite edges.
 Consequently, for a finite size system, surface states are in general expected to hybridize to open a finite gap in the spectrum.
-However, a special situation can occur when the surface state has nodes i.e. the wavefunctions $|\Psi_{L{\bf k}_{\parallel}}(z)\rangle$ and $|\Psi_{R{\bf k}_{\parallel}}(z)\rangle$ periodically goes to zero with $z$.
-The Ref.\cite{Okamoto_Onedimensional_2014} finds that there exists a simple relation between hybridization gap and the amplitude of $\Psi_{L/R}(z)$ at the boundary $z=L_z+1, 0$.
-They found the hybridization gap $\Delta \sim |\Psi_{L/R}(z)|_{z=L_z+1, 0}$.
+However, a special situation arises when the surface state contains nodes, meaning the wavefunctions $|\Psi_{L{\bf k}_{\parallel}}(z)\rangle$ and $|\Psi_{R{\bf k}_{\parallel}}(z)\rangle$ periodically vanish as a function of $z$.
+Reference \cite{Okamoto_Onedimensional_2014} shows that there is a simple relationship between the hybridization gap and the amplitude of $\Psi_{L/R}(z)$ at the boundaries $z=0$ and $z=L_z+1$.
+Note that in this context, the terms ``hybridization gap” and ``hybridization energy” are used interchangeably.
+They found the hybridization gap $\sim |\Psi_{L/R}(z)|_{z=L_z+1, 0}$.
 It is worth emphasizing that $\Psi_{L/R}(z)$ describes surface states in the semi-infinite geometry.
 Therefore from Eqs. \ref{Eq:PsiLSpace} and \ref{Eq:PsiRSpace}, we find that the hybridization gap vanishes when the wavelength $\xi$ of $\Psi_{L/R}(z)$ satisfies a condition $n\xi=2(L_z+1)$ which can be rewritten as (after plugging the expression of $\xi$)

 The above equation determines the surface modes $(k_x, k_y)$ which remain gapless.
-Note that for a given $r$ and $L_z$, the above equation has solution only for some values of $n$.
+Note that for a given $r$ and $L_z$, the above equation admits solution only for some values of $n$.
 Clearly for a given $n$, the modes form a closed loop in the $k_x$-$k_y$ BZ.
-As an example, for $v_z/v=0.2$, $k_0=1.0$ and $L_z=10$, the Eq. \ref{Eq:SNLAna} has solution only for two values of $n=1$ and 2.
+As an example, for $v_z/v=0.2$, $k_0=1.0$ and $L_z=6$, the Eq. \ref{Eq:SNLAna} has solution only for two values of $n=1$ and 2.
 So there are only two concentric closed loops on which the spectrum remain gapless, which agrees with both the exact diagonalization results and the solutions of Equation \ref{Eq:DetB}.
 This is illustrated in Figures \ref{Fig:fig1}(g) and \ref{Fig:fig3}.